 Version 1.0 of the Illinois Energy Efficiency Policy Manual was approved by the Illinois Commerce Commission (ICC) in Docket No. 15-0487.
-In light of Public Act 99-0906, which changes provisions of the law that affect energy efficiency, the subcommitteeSubcommittee developed Version 1.1 in an effort to clean-up and make clearer certain provisions of this Manual while staying true to the approved Version 1.0.
-Additional provisions may need to be added in the future to address the full range of policy issues raised by the new lawVersion 1.1 was approved by the ICC in Docket No. 17-0270.
+In light of Public Act 99-0906, which changes provisions of the law that affect energy efficiency, the Subcommittee developed Version 1.1 in an effort to clean-up and make clearer certain provisions of this Manual while staying true to the approved Version 1.0.
+Version 1.1 was approved by the ICC in Docket No. 17-0270.
 Version 2.0 includes policy clarifications for certain provisions of Public Act 99-0906.
 Version 2.0 includes new policies agreed to by participating parties.